Path-Check/paper-cred/SPECIFICATION.md

 Date: Feb 26, 2021<br/>

 # Purpose
-This document describes the format and data fields to PathCheck's Verifiable Credential QR Code stickers for the off-line vaccination user journey.
+This document describes the format and data fields to PathCheck's Verifiable Credential QR Code for the off-line vaccination user journey.

 # Introduction